jbyng/Sage-AI/README.md

 ## NOTE FOR MILESTONE 3:

+THERE ARE TWO SEPARATE PARTS TO THIS PROJECT.

+### Part 1: Pytorch Computer Vision Model

+This is a jupyter notebook where I create a computer vision model with PyTorch.
+I begin by scraping the web for images of human faces, then proceed to train, validate, and test the model.
+At the end, I test it on two example images to demonstrate its functionality.

+I created this to supplement the second part of my project, where I create a real-time face detection app using a pre-built model.
+This way, viewers of my repository will know how every step of the process works.

+### Part 2: Sage Face Detection App

-This project was not done in a jupyter notebook, but is contained within the main.py python file.
-Currently the project runs with OpenCV's computer vision model, but I plan on transitioning to a less abstracted package in order to improve understanding.
+This project was not done in a jupyter notebook, but is contained mainly within the streamlit-app.py python file.
+The project runs with a pre-built OpenCV face detection model.

 The frontend/backend of this website is handled through the streamlit package, and OpenCV is used for the computer vision aspect.

+NOTE - this project runs on local resources, so on a less powerful computer it may not run as well.

-### Run:
+#### Run:

 Create a virtual environment with